 Now there are certain provisions of the SCRA which extend further which do not relate to this storage facility subject matter important to our listeners, having to do with foreclosures where extensions can be as long as a full year after termination of duty.

 So, therefore, it’s very important when you’re doing your SCRA verification, to look carefully at whether the person has recently retired.
 When you do a verification through our SCRACVS, you get that information automatically.
 If you are getting the information through some other resource, and you just take false comfort in knowing that the person is not in active service, that is not enough.
-That person may still be within that 90-day period after active duty during which he’s entitled to the protections.
+That person may still be within that one-year period after active duty during which he’s entitled to the protections.

 OK, so technically if someone has property in storage and falls behind on the rent, the SCRA says you cannot evict the tenant without a court order.
 Yes, you may have a lien under your local, state laws, but the federal SCRA trumps that rule.
 You cannot take self-help action.
 You cannot add a lock or disable the servicemember’s lock or impede his access — you have to go to court you go to court.
 And you basically get a court order that permits you to enforce your lien.
 The judge has broad discretion in these cases.
 The judge can stay (or postpone) the proceedings and will usually do so for 90 days.